 Do I need a referral to see a specialist?

-You can get the following specialty services without a referral or prior approval:
+You can get the following specialty services without prior approval:

 - Chemical dependence assessments and treatments for alcohol and substance abuse

 - Dental services

 - Eye exams and eyeglasses

 - Midwife services

 - GYN services (such as family planning, sexually transmitted disease services and routine women's health care, such as breast and pelvic exams and mammographies)